salilab/imp/modules/pmi/README.md

 While this greatly improves usability, it can reduce flexibility.
 Let us know if you want to do something not currently supported.

 The typical flow of a PMI modeling script is as follows.
-* [Topology](@ref IMP::pmi::topology): create a System, States, Molecules, add structure and representation
+ - [Topology](@ref IMP::pmi::topology): create a [System](@ref IMP::pmi::topology::System), [States](@ref IMP::pmi::topology::State), [Molecules](@ref IMP::pmi::topology::Molecule), add structure and representation
-* [DegreesOfFreedom](@ref IMP::pmi::dof): setup rigid bodies, flexible beads, and other constraints.
+ - [DegreesOfFreedom](@ref IMP::pmi::dof): setup rigid bodies, flexible beads, and other constraints.
-* [Restraints](@ref IMP::pmi::restraints): restrain your system with theoretical or experimental data
+ - [Restraints](@ref IMP::pmi::restraints): restrain your system with theoretical or experimental data
-* [Sample](@ref IMP::pmi::macros::ReplicaExchange0) your system with replica exchange (including Monte Carlo or Molecular Dynamics or both)
+ - [Sample](@ref IMP::pmi::macros::ReplicaExchange0) your system with replica exchange (including Monte Carlo or Molecular Dynamics or both)

+See a [comprehensive example](@ref examples/multiscale.py) for using these classes.

 # Automating model construction
-We have implemented the TopologyReader(@ref IMP::pmi::topology::TopologyReader) for automatically doing the first two bullet points above: reading in structure data, creating representations, and setting some basic degrees of freedom.
+We have implemented the [TopologyReader](@ref IMP::pmi::topology::TopologyReader) for automatically doing the first two bullet points above: reading in structure data, creating representations, and setting some basic degrees of freedom.
 See the [PMI tutorial](@ref rnapolii_stalk) for a complete explanation of how to use this class.

-# Resolution in PMI
+# Multi-scale representation in PMI
+One can create multiple simultaneous representations in PMI (see IMP::pmi::topology::add_representation()).
+Here is a brief overview:
+ - beads: Groups of residues.
+The "resolution" here is the number of residues per bead (except resolution 0, which corresponds to atomic resolution).
+For regions with known structure, these are created by averaging along the backbone.
+Otherwise they are spheres with the approximately correct radius for unstructured protein.
+ - densities: These are approximated electron density, in the form of [Gaussians](@ref IMP::core::Gaussians).
+For structured regions we fit a Gaussian Mixture Model (GMM) to the atomic positions.
+The key number here is residues_per_component: lower number means more approximate.
+Currently this representation is only used in the [GaussianEMRestraint](@ref IMP::pmi::restraints::GaussianEMRestraint) but we plan to use them for excluded volume, etc.
+ - ideal helices: These are actually resolution=1 bead representations at the approximate locations of a helix.

+See a longer discussion of resolutions [here](@ref pmi_resolution).

 Check out some examples or [systems](http://integrativemodeling.org/systems/?tag=PMI) that use PMI.

 _Author(s)_: Riccardo Pellarin, Charles Greenberg, Daniel Saltzberg, Peter Cimermancic,  Ben Webb, Daniel Russel,  Elina Tjioe, Seung Joong Kim, Max Bonomi, Yannick Spill

-_Maintainer_: Riccardo Pellarin
+_Maintainers_: Riccardo Pellarin, Charles Greenberg, Daniel Saltzberg

 _License_: [LGPL](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html)
 This library is free software; you can redistribute it and/or